natresnet/buildingregistry-schema-v2/README.md

     Small changes to annotations describing actions for PercentDuctInsideAttached and AirHandlerInside elements

 November 2, 2020
-    Update to version 2.`14.04, which moves simple types from refs into their respective elements Added new enumerations (Not Applicable) for TestmetnodRefrigerantCharge and MeteringDeviceType
+    Update to version 2.`14.04, which moves simple types from refs into their respective elements.
+    Added new enumerations (Not Applicable) for TestmetnodRefrigerantCharge and MeteringDeviceType